MariekieCoetzee/Blazor_CustomRadioBtn/README.md

 ## Customised Radio Buttons in Blazor Wasm .Net 5

-I recently worked on a Blazor project with an exciting requirement, create a custom image for every radio button.
+I recently worked on a Blazor project with an exciting requirement: **Create a custom image for every radio button**.
 Finding documentation, help or tips was but of a struggle, so I  decided to share my findings with the world!

 ## Requirement and result